Allotment Tenancy Information

 Fees and Renewals

-Annual rent fees vary depending on the size of the allotment.
+Annual rent fees vary depending on whether you are a Balsham resident and the size of the allotment.
 New tenancy rents are paid in advance along with a £50 deposit.

-Rent collected will cover management and maintenance costs.
+Rent collected will cover management and maintenance costs of the allotment site.
 Water charges are to cover the water bill are to be paid together with the annual rent.

 Annual rents and water fees are collected on 30th September.
 Payment by bank transfer is preferred.
 Contact Balsham Allotments for details.
 Cash and cheques are accepted.
 Cheques to be made out to Balsham Parish Council.